Category: Journeys Written by Robert Wilkinson

 During late October every year, the Sun in Scorpio blesses us with a time to honor our Eternal connection with those who have died before us.
 This period, known many places as "Dia de los Muertos," or "Day of the Dead," is dedicated to celebrating life and "all our relations."

-Seven years ago this Day was mainly about remembering, celebrating, and memorializing two of my greatest dead Cat Teachers.
-Ten years ago I was away from home with a Spiritual Scorpio Brother at one of the bloodiest battlefields in American history.
+Nine years ago this Day was mainly about remembering, celebrating, and memorializing two of my greatest dead Cat Teachers.
+Twelve years ago I was away from home with a Spiritual Scorpio Brother at one of the bloodiest battlefields in American history.
 It was a remarkable experience which I wrote about after I got back.

-As with last year, this year I’m wondering how much longer some very old friends have, remembering friends from the distant past who I just found out died this past year, facing the death of old relationships which have been on autopilot, and even the hope that certain things would be different by now with some people I once was close to.
+As with last year, this year I’m wondering how much longer some very close friends have, and remembering friends from the distant past who I just found out died in 2021.
+There are some I know who died without ever getting confirmation from their families.
+I have faced the death of old relationships which have been on autopilot, and even the hope that certain things would be different by now with some people I once was close to.
 Unless we show up to be genuinely loving and honest, then at some point there will be a gulf as wide as an ocean with limited cell service.
+And “the moving finger writes, and having writ, moves on…..”

-Last year death again loomed large, as my professional community four great ones, including the founder and publisher of The Mountain Astrologer.
-In the publishing world, Astrology has lost two giants.
+Three years ago death again loomed large, when four great ones from my professional community checked out, including the founder and publisher of The Mountain Astrologer.
+In the publishing world, Astrology lost two giants.
 Quicksilver Productions closed, meaning no more calendars and planners, and we saw the end of the flagship publication of the craft for almost 100 years.
 Yes, the March-April 2020 issue of Horoscope magazine was the last.
 It seems Gutenberg’s 580 year run is winding down.

-In the past year, obviously we’re all living with death at our elbow, due to the pandemic killing over a million people so far, with the prospect of another million dead before the run is done.
+In the past 2 and a half years, obviously we’ve all been living with death at our elbow, due to the pandemic killing over 5 million people so far, with the prospect of at least another million dead before the run is done, given it seems to be making a comeback at this time.
 It’s certainly been the death of a way of life, as there are things I can no longer do, while other things require planning and precision if I am to do them.
-Death has been a constant in the news this year, given the unbelievable quantity of people of color killed by cops.
+Death has been a constant in the news the past three years, given the unbelievable quantity of people of color killed by cops.
+And the widespread death and destruction created by the illegal and unnecessary invasion of Ukraine is a stain on the soul of humanity.

-I am happy to say that there was one “death” which was welcome to me and my friends involving the end of a brutal regime in an organization I’m in, and I’m sure that this year’s presidential election will mark the end of an old way of conducting elections, the death of the total control of our government by traitors and fascists, and hopefully, the death of the insanity we’ve all lived with for four years.
+Unfortunately, two years ago I offered that I was sure that the 2020 presidential election marked the end of an old way of conducting elections, the death of the total control of our government by traitors and fascists, and hopefully, the death of the insanity we’ve all lived with for four years.
+Instead, we’re seeing the disintegration of America, torn apart by the ignorant, fearful, superstitious, and empty screaming of those who seem to have a death wish AND want both treason and racism to continue to be swept under the national rug for another generation.

 Honoring the dead brings us closer to the Eternal NOW, if we enter fully into the Mystery.
 While I am fully experiencing the now "gone-ness" of people I loved and touched not that long ago, I can also appreciate the ability to remain witness to the love we shared.
 They may be "gone," but the love remains.